 How to calculate the new coordinates of a point that’s rotated about an axis?

 Points in the coordinate plane are all governed by trigonometry and the corresponding formulas.
-This is because a triangle can be drawn by any any point by starting at the origin, drawing a straight line to the point, and then a vertical line to the x-axis.
-Once you visual that triangle, you can then understand how the sine and cosine of the angles of that triangle can be used to find the location of the points.
+This is because a triangle can be drawn by any point by starting at the origin, drawing a straight line to the point, and then a vertical line to the x-axis.
+Once you visualize that triangle, you can then understand how the sine and cosine of the angles of that triangle can be used to find the location of the points.

 Using that knowledge the equations outlined above can be formulated in calculating the new coordinates of a point that has rotated about the axis at some angle theta.
-The following example is a step by step guide on using those equations to calculate the new coordinate points.
+The following example is a step-by-step guide on using those equations to calculate the new coordinate points.

 - The first step is finding or determining the original coordinates.
-This is typically given, but can be calculated if needed.
-For this example we will say that point is (6,8).
+This is typically given but can be calculated if needed.
+For this example, we will say that point is (6,8).